Saul Lyons Studio and Gallery

 Saul Lyons Studio and Gallery is my working studio AND a gallery focusing on fine art created and curated by gay artists.
 I feature visiting artists every month from all over the world.

-Coming up in May, John Augustine and I are preparing a series of works around the theme of renewal and spring.
-There will be a lot of color from both of us.
-I will be showing a series of animal drawings and paintings… stepping out of my comfort zone.
-There will also be an interactive piece for people to participate in…
+In May, John Augustine and I showed a series of works around the theme of renewal and spring.
+There was a lot of color from both of us.
+John’s pieces were wildly colorful and vibrant with a surprising darker edge to them.
+I stepped out of my comfort zone and painted new works in acrylic and new subjects including a series of animals.
+There was also an interactive piece for people to participate in…

 This year the first artist we featured was Wayne Freitag.
 His work is erotic, masculine and very emotional.
 Very expressionistic, Wayne uses all kinds of paint roughly and loosely worked to create very sophisticated and poignant paintings.
 You can see more of his work at www.waynefreitagart.com